bouwe77/temba/readme.md

 ## Introduction

 Get a full REST API with zero coding in less than 30 seconds (seriously).
-For developers who need a quick back-end for their hobby projects.
+For developers who need a quick back-end for their small and/or hobby projects.

 Powered by NodeJS, Express and MongoDB.

-Inspired by json-server although instead of a JSON file, Soksawat is backed by a database.
-However, it is pretty similar.
-The goal is to get you started very fast and the database is used as a simple key value store of JSON documents.
+This project is inspired by json-server, but instead of a JSON file it uses a real database.
+The goal, however, is the same: Get you started with a REST API very fast.

+The database is used as a key-value store, so every resource is a JSON document, which is read and updated in its entirety.

 ## Which problem does it solve?

-The problem Soksawat solves compared to a JSON file solution is that you are less dependent on the hosting solution you choose for your app.
-For example, hosting json-server on GitHub Pages means your API is readonly, mutations aren't persisted.
-Hosting json-server on Heroku does give you persistence, but is not reliable because of the [temporary lifetime](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) of your app (and therefore JSON data) on their filesystem.
+The problem with JSON file solutions is the limitations you have when hosting your app.

+For example, hosting json-server on GitHub Pages means your API is essentially readonly, because although mutations are supported, your data is not really persisted.

+And hosting json-server on Heroku does give you persistence, but is not reliable because of its [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

+If this is a problem for you, and you don't mind having a database, you might want to try Soksawat.

 # Getting Started

 Prerequisites you need to have:

 - Node, NPM
-- A MongoDB database, either locally or in the cloud
+- Optional: A MongoDB database, either locally or in the cloud

+If you don't have a MongoDB (yet) Soksawat works with an in memory data which is flushed everytime the server is restarted.

 Now follow these steps to get soksawat up and running: